sbvoxel/ForgeAudio/README.md

 - SoLoud
     - Easy to use.
 Not the best design for AAA games I hear (?)
+    - Very little development, but considered stable by author

 - OpenAL
     - Very old